 I had another recipe prepared for today, thinking that I baked Victoria sponge for GBBO.
 After I saw the show I realized the challenge wasn’t any British cake, but a drizzle cake.
 My husband said I have to bake again and I had to agree.
 I have no idea why there weren’t more details about the challenges on the website, but now as the show started, I will know what it follow.
 Next week is Biscuit, not my favourite, but that is the point, trying things I wouldn’t necessarily bake by myself.
 Because I wanted to be careful with our calories intake, I made only 2 servings.
 If you fancy more, double the ingredients (or multiply by 4 :D, that will work too).

-Ingredients for 2 servings/4 mini-cakes:
+Ingredients for Coconut and lemon drizzle cake, 2 servings/4 mini-cakes:

 – 50g soft butter

 – 50g self-raising white flour

 – 60g sugar

 – 1 egg